Garrana/MEAArc/README.md

-# MEAArc

-in this program partners are expected to engage with the customer and deliver the below activities
+# MEA Arc Partners program for customers

+MEA Arc partners program for customers is a program launched by Microsoft MEA to show the value for Azure Arc to customers.
+the program has a specific set of activites that are delivered by qualified partners to customers. the below is meant to be used as a delivery guide for partners detailing the specific activites to be delivered.

 # Scope of work
 partner is expected to deliver the following activities with the agreed customers